 Going Custom: Using an Automation Service to Sync With Google Calendar

 If your third-party app isn’t amendable to sync with Google Calendar, you do have other options.
 Zapier and IFTTT can connect a huge number of apps together, and many of them allow you to sync up with Google Calendar.

 For example, here is a short list of task and project management apps that Zapier supports:

 - Remember the Milk

-Setting up an automation using Zapier or IFTTT is super easy.
-In most cases, there’s already one that’s been created, and all you need to do is add it to your account.
-Here’s one that adds Evernote reminders to your Google Calendar:
+Setting up automated integration using Zapier or IFTTT is really easy.
+Here’s one that adds Evernote reminders to your Google Calendar.

-There are plenty of ways to sync your to-do list with Google Calendar.
-The degree to which you want to sync it and how many details you’d like to share between the two, however, depends largely on your own personal task management system.
+There are plenty of ways to find to-do apps that sync with Google Calendar.
+The degree to which you want to sync them and how many details you’d like to share between the two largely depends upon your own personal time management system.